hales/bewd_11_nyc_homework/README.md

 *	Easily share your homework with the instructional team for grading.
 *	Share your files with your teammates.
+* Copy the starter code to your own personally named directory

 To __push__ files to GitHub: